 Renting a Car in Jordan

 Renting a Car in Jordan is similar to renting one in North America or Europe.
 There are many different car rental companies, so I’d highly suggest checking rentalcars.com or Expedia.
 We ended up renting with Enterprise (twice) and both times were straightforward.
 Randy just brought in his Canadian driver’s license, a credit card and his passport.
-He did have an international driver’s license with him, but no one ever asked for it (so I’d assume it’s not necessary).
+He did have an international driver’s license with him, but no one ever asked for it.
+If you’re looking at getting an international driver’s permit, e-ita should be your first stop online!
+We lucked out not needing it, but it sure gave us peace of mind to have it.

 The roads in Jordan are in great shape, and once you’re out of the city the highways are easy to navigate.
 If you don’t have a GPS, download an offline version of Google Maps before you hit the road, and save your accommodations and major attractions.
 This will make it easier to navigate and you won’t have to rely on cellular data.